LuuucasM/Imaginengion/ObsidianVault/Imaginengion/game coding bug fix.md

 		- the only thing i am considering is if i should allow dragging of the dots on the image as it might be hard and i want to write as little imgui code as possible because id rather just replace imgui with my own UI stuff later
 		- the one good thing is that the more accurate i make the imgui code now the better prepared i will be to make the switch because I will know exactly what i need from my engines own UI system to be able to recreate the engine gui
 - add ability to render font
+- i need to add components at some point:
+	- attribute component
+	- collider component
+	- rigid body component
+	- particle component i suppose but will probably be a while until i can do this one
 - add sound